Introducing a simple, single-tier State Pension

 Above the basic level of means-tested support

-The single-tier pension will be set above the basic level of means-tested support (the Pension Credit Standard Minimum Guarantee, £145.40 per week for a single pensioner in 2013/14).
+The single-tier pension will be set above the basic level of means-tested support (the Pension Credit Standard Minimum Guarantee, £148.35 a week for a single pensioner in the financial year 2014 to 2015).
 The current legislative requirement to increase the basic State Pension at least in line with average growth in earnings will also apply to the single-tier pension.
 This means that it will stay above the level of means-tested support over the long term.

 State Second Pension